-2021 \$000 2020 \$000
+2022 \$000 2021 \$000

-Opening balance 8,330 2,037
+Opening balance 9,900 8,330

-Additions - Acquisition (at cost) - 1,400

-Additions - Work in progress (at cost) 128 22
+Additions - Work in progress (at cost) - 128

-Additions - Investment property (at cost) 218 4,285
+Additions - Investment property (at cost) 3,043 218

-Additions - Capitalised interest 26 83
+Additions - Capitalised interest 76 26

-Fair value gains on valuation 1,198 503
+Fair value gains on valuation 181 1,198

-9,900 8,330

-Rental / lease income from investment properties 315 67
+Balance at 30 June 13,200 9,900

-Expenses from investment property generating income (174) (7)
+Expenses from investment property generating income (58) (174)

 Lakes Commercial Developments holds two commercial properties.
 The valuation of all investment property was carried out by independent registered valuers.
 The valuers are experienced valuers with extensive market knowledge in the type of investment properties owned.
 All investment properties were valued based on open market evidence and 'highest and best use' currently for the land.
-The date of valuation was 30 June 2021.
+The date of valuation was 30 June 2022.
 The valuation for both properties assumes that a fee simple title free of any mortgage or other charge registered against the property is available.